partnano/dotfiles/README.md

 ### dunstrc
 - The config file for dunst.
 (You can actually do more with this thing, than I expected, awesome)

+### emacs/
+- I really need to re-work this.
+Except for themes, the nano_config subfolder is unnecessary, the whole config is in '.emacs', since I reverted back to the one-file conig a while ago.